 Best High Protein Canned/Wet Dog Foods

-However, wet dog food is still more expensive than dry food, but thankfully Crave’s products shouldn’t break the bank or make you flinch.
+However, wet dog food is still noticeably more expensive than dry food, but hopefully, Crave’s wet dog food products shouldn’t break the bank or make you flinch.

-Crave’s Pate range is one of their best and offers a small variety of wet dog food formulas.
+Crave’s Pate range offers a small variety of wet dog food formulas.
 Each formula contains both traditional meat cuts alongside organ meat.
 This organ meat provides beneficial Vitamins and Minerals that standard meat cuts lack.
 This combination of meat ingredients offers fantastic nutrition, extremely high in protein and fat.
 Despite being low-cost Crave’s wet dog food has more protein than the majority of premium brand recipes.

 Nature’s Variety Instinct’s Ultimate Protein range gets a deserved second mention in this article.
 As we mentioned earlier, the Ultimate Protein range provides incredible levels of protein alongside very satisfactory proportions of fat.
 While the dry food recipes are limited to Chicken and Duck, the canned options include a Beef formula.